 Keep in mind this is against an already very impressive machine.
 It isn’t pilot controlled and is among the best on the market.
 And definitely, the results can be attributed not only to the static efficiency improvement of DDP, but also improved responsiveness and controllability of the pumps.

-Our own analysis has shown that if we took that battery electric Pon excavator and converted to a digital-displacement system with multiple outlets on the pump as well as an improved control valve architecture, that we could match the working capability of the machine with 20% to 25% less battery capacity.
+Our own analysis has shown that if we took that battery electric Pon excavator and converted to a Digital-Displacement system with multiple outlets on the pump as well as an improved control valve architecture, that we could match the working capability of the machine with 20% to 25% less battery capacity.
 The machine has a 300 kWh battery pack.
-Keeping in mind that the going rate for energy on batteries is 500 euros per kWh, if you reduce that cost by 20% to 25%, that easily pays for any hydraulic technology improvements.
+Keeping in mind that the going rate for battery capacity is about 500 euros per kWh, if you reduce that cost by 20% to 25%, that easily pays for any hydraulic technology improvements.

 I’ve given a lot of treatment to the benefits and advantages of electrification.
 It wouldn’t be fair if I didn’t talk about some of the challenges.
 First and foremost, energy storage and charging infrastructure.
 We are definitely looking at different energy densities and refueling/recharging rates compared to fossil fuels.
 Battery energy densities and charge capabilities continue to get better, but it is still a challenge.